beartype/beartype/doc/src/faq.rst

 It means stupid-fast.
 And... yes.
 I mean no. Of course no!
 No!
 Everything you read is true, because Somebody on the Internet Said It.
 I mean, *really*.
-Would beartype just make stuff up? :superscript:`squinty eyes`
+Would beartype just make stuff up?
 Okay... *look*.
 Here's the real deal.
-Let us bore this understanding into you.
+Let us bore this understanding into you. :superscript:`squinty eyes intensify`

 Beartype type-checks objects at runtime in around **1µs** (i.e., one microsecond, one millionth of a second), the standard high-water mark for